 To meet your burden of proof, you will need to submit various documents described by SBA rules.
 Moreover, you will have to include a legal brief showing how the facts and law prove the SBA made an error.

-Contact Protect Law Group Today For a Free Consultation About PPP Loan Forgiveness
+Contact Protect Law Group Today For a consultation About PPP Loan Forgiveness